 A. Matt.
 24:40-41 reads, Two men will be in the field; one will be taken and the other left.
 Two women will be grinding with a hand mill; one will be taken and the other left.

-Understanding the intent of these verses requires that we understand the context in which they appear.
-Knowing the timing helps us see the context.
-There’s no indication from Scripture that the flow of the Lord’s teaching in Matt.
-24-25 is anything other than chronological, so that’s the way we should read it.
+Understanding these verses requires that we understand where they fit in the order of the Lord’s description.
+Throughout Matt.
+24 the flow of His teaching is chronological, so that’s the way we should read it.

 Matt.
-24:29 gives us the timing by saying, “Immediately after the distress (tribulation) of those days …” Matt.
+24:29 starts us off by saying, “Immediately after the distress (tribulation) of those days …” Then Matt.
 24:30 follows with “at that time … they will see the Son of Man coming on the clouds of the sky”.
 This is obviously the 2nd Coming, which will happen after the end of the Great Tribulation.
-Then Matt.
-24:36-39 says, “No one knows about that day or hour” (of the 2nd Coming) and gives references to Noah and the flood ending with, “That is how it will be at the coming of the Son of Man”.
-From this we can safely conclude that verses 40-41 contain a description of events related to the 2nd Coming.
+Matt.
+24:36-39 continues with, “No one knows about that day or hour” and gives references to Noah and the flood ending with, “That is how it will be at the coming of the Son of Man”.
+From all this we can see that verses 40-41 describe events following the 2nd Coming.

-I think of these verses as a preview of the Sheep and Goat judgment (Matt.
-25:31-46) where the sheep are received into the Kingdom and the goats are sent away into the eternal fire prepared for the devil and his angels.
-Put into its proper context, Matt.
+I believe these verses are a preview of the Sheep and Goat judgment (Matt.
+25:31-46) where the sheep will be received into the Kingdom (Matt.
+25:34) and the goats will be sent away to judgment (Matt.
+25:41).
+That being the case, Matt.
 24:40-41 describes the time just after the 2nd Coming, not the rapture of the Church.